nabw/inverse-poroelasticity/README.md

 # Fully nonlinear inverse poroelasticity: Stress-free configurationrecovery

-The code in this repo was the one we used to develop [add DOI when ready].
+The code in this repo was the one we used to develop this work: https://doi.org/10.1016/j.cma.2024.116960.
 In particular:

 - The script 'pm-one-phase-2d.py' runs the 2d inverse and forward problems in the square.
 - The script 'pm-one-phase-3d.py' runs the 3d inverse and forward problems in the slab.